toastedsalad/nvim/README.md

 ## Using tmux
 tmux allows running multiple apps in the same terminal.
 It provides multiplexing.
 Default installation is fine just make sure to add these to fix the colors:

+Also using tmux somehow adds a delay to escaping to Normal mode.
+Settings bellow address that.
 ```
 ~$ cat .tmux.conf
 set -ga terminal-overrides ",*256col*:Tc"
 set -g default-terminal "screen-256color"
+set -sg escape-time 10
 ```

 ## Outstanding issues and tickets

 * F10 button doesn't work.
 Or it does something that is not F10.
 Feels like an escape char.